BowuLi/open-knm/README.md

 **Open KNM** is an open-source, free study guide for the Dutch civic integration exam.

+**Origin Story**:
+> "From personal notes to an open-source guide, accompanying you to pass the integration exam."

-**Origin Story**: This project started as my personal study notes when I was preparing for the **KNM (Kennis van de Nederlandse Maatschappij)** exam.
-I found existing materials either too scattered, expensive, or outdated.
-So, I decided to polish and open-source my "private notes"—covering core topics, essential vocabulary, and practice questions.
-Over time, it evolved into a comprehensive knowledge base to help everyone fast-track their preparation for the entire Inburgering exam.
+This project started as my private study notes for the **KNM (Kennis van de Nederlandse Maatschappij)** exam.
+As the content grew, I decided to open-source it.
+My hope is to help every newcomer striving in the Netherlands to avoid common pitfalls and face the exam with confidence.

 Our goal is simple: to provide a clear, accurate, and welcoming study companion for all newcomers, students, and expats in the Netherlands.
 It's not just about passing the exam; it's about truly understanding Dutch society so you can live here with confidence.